limepixl/CoffeeJournal_196068/README.md

 ### TODO
 - [ ] Journal tab
-  - Ability to create journal entries about each new coffee made
+  - Ability to create journal entries about each new coffee made [X]
-    - Brew method and tools used
+    - Brew method and tools used [X]
-    - Notes about dosage of ingredients
+    - Notes about dosage of ingredients [X]
-    - Temperature, steep time, etc.
-    - Star rating about overall enjoyment
+    - Star rating about overall enjoyment [X]
     - Optional pictures with each journal entry
   - View of most used brew methods
   - Most enjoyable and least enjoyable cups' stats